w3f/polkadot-wiki/docs/learn-staking.md

 Any potential validators can indicate their intention to be a validator candidate.
 Their candidacies are made public to all nominators, and a nominator in turn submits a list of any number of candidates that it supports.
-In the next epoch (lasting 4 hours on Polkadot, 1 hour on Kusama), a certain number of validators having the most DOT backing get elected and become active.
+In the next era, a certain number of validators having the most DOT backing get elected and become active.

 There are no particular requirements to become a nominator, though we expect each nominator to carefully track the performance and reputation of the validators they back.
+Nominating is _not_ a "set and forget" operation.

-Once the nomination period ends, the NPoS election mechanism takes the nominators and their associated votes as input, and outputs a set of validators of the required size, that maximizes the stake backing of any validator, and that makes the stakes backing validators as evenly distributed as possible.
+Once the nomination period ends, the NPoS election mechanism takes the nominators and their associated votes as input, and outputs a set of validators.
+This "election solution" has to meet certain requirements, such as maximizing the amount of stake to nominate validators and distributing the stake backing validators as evenly as possible.
 The objectives of this election mechanism are to maximize the security of the network, and achieve fair representation of the nominators.
 If you want to know more about how NPoS works (e.g. election, running time complexity, etc.), please read [here](http://research.web3.foundation/en/latest/polkadot/NPoS.html).

 ### 3. Staking Rewards Distribution

-To explain how rewards are paid to validators and nominators, we need to consider **validator pools**, where a validator pool consists of an elected validator together with the nominators backing it.
+To explain how rewards are paid to validators and nominators, we need to consider **validator pools**.
+A validator pool consists of the stake of an elected validator together with the nominators backing it.

 If a nominator `n` with stake `s` backs several elected validators, say `k`, the NPoS election